pavithranrao/pavithranrao.github.io/docs/c++/c++_for_python.md

 unordered_map<int, size_t> map = {{1, 1}, {2, 3}};

 for (int i = 1; i < 4; i++) {
+	// equivalent to defaultdict
-    auto emplace_pair = map.emplace(i, 0);
+	// inserts key, value if the key is not found in the `map` auto emplace_pair = map.emplace(i, 0);
     std::cout << "map[" << i << "] -> " << map[i] << std::endl;
 }